ucsb-cs9/w21/_lab/lab00.md

 2. If you don't already have your @umail.ucsb.edu email address associated with your github.com account. go to "settings", add that email, and confirm that email address.

-3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CS 9 F20), and click the "join course button".
+3. Visit our Github Sign Up Tool at [https://ucsb-cs-github-linker.herokuapp.com/](https://ucsb-cs-github-linker.herokuapp.com/), login with your github.com account, click "Home", find this course (CS 9 W21), and click the "join course button".
 That will automatically send you an invitation to join the course organization on github.

-4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cs9-f20>).
+4. There should be a link to the invitation for the GitHub organization for this course (<https://github.com/ucsb-cs9-w21>).
 Click on the invitation link and accept it.
-You can also go straight to <https://github.com/ucsb-cs9-f20> and see the invitation there (if you're logged in).
+You can also go straight to <https://github.com/ucsb-cs9-w21> and see the invitation there (if you're logged in).
 Accept the invitation that appears in your browser (from step 3) or log into your account on [https://github.com/](https://github.com/) to accept the invitation.

 # Get setup with Gradescope

 We will use Gradescope to grade all your homeworks, quizzes / exams, and lab assignments.
 I have manually added everyone (using your @umail.ucsb.edu accounts) currently enrolled in the course to the Gradescope system.
 You should have received an email notification with instructions about logging into Gradescope.
 Once you follow the instructions to set your password, you should have access to our course on Gradescope.
-You should see "CMPSC 9" in your Fall 2020 courses.
+You should see "CMPSC 9" in your Winter 2021 courses.

 The lab assignment "Lab00" should appear in your Gradescope dashboard in CMPSC 9.
 You will need to submit your code for Lab00 using this page.